Nagasaki Japan Travel Guide

 Smaller bars and izakayas are great places to interact with locals, even with limited Japanese language skills.

 Luxury and Boutique Shopping: Available in department stores like Hamaya and at Amu Plaza Nagasaki.
-Tax-Vat-free Shopping: Look for "Tax-Free" signs at participating stores and keep your passport and receipts handy for refund procedures.
+Tax-Free Shopping: Look for "Tax-Free" signs at participating stores and keep your passport and receipts handy for refund procedures.